Federal Grants and Tax Benefits

 Post 9/11 Veterans Education Assistance Act of 2008

 This law established a program at the U.S. Department of Veterans Affairs to provide benefits for veterans of the Iraq and Afghanistan conflicts.
 The program provides benefits for up to four years based on a proportional calculation of 36 months of duty for up to four academic years' of annual assistance.
-For the 2014-2015 academic year, the maximum total annual award is $20,235.02.
-The 2015-16 maximum annual amount should be available in August 2015.
+The maximum award for the Post -9/11 GI Bill program under Chapter 33 is $21,084.89 for the 2015-2016 academic year.
 This program also provides veterans enrolled full-time a monthly housing allowance based on military housing benefit rates and an annual stipend of $1,000 for books and supplies.